3akana/3akana.github.io/_pages/about.md

 # 🔥 News
+- 🇲🇾 [1/10/2025] Our 1 paper about Voice Conversion has been accepted by ACM Multimedia Asia'25. ^_^
+- 🇰🇷 [26/9/2025] Our 1 paper about Static Taint Analysis with Large Language Models has been accepted by ASE'25. ^_^
-- ⏰ Our 1 paper about Voice Timbre Attribute Detection has been accepted by NCMMSC'25. ^_^
+- 🇨🇳 [20/8/2025] Our 1 paper about Voice Timbre Attribute Detection has been accepted by NCMMSC'25. ^_^

 # 📝 Publications

 <!-- 论文 5 -->